 If you must file a lawsuit to recover compensation, your case will take longer to resolve.
 Ultimately, how long it takes is up to you.
 You can decide to accept a settlement or push forward to trial if your attorney advises that you might be able to secure a higher financial award.

-What Should I Do If I’m Injured in an Accident in Augusta?
+What Should I Do If I’m Injured in an Accident?

 Keep these things in mind to stay healthy and protect your ability to recover compensation for your injuries: